-There are two hardware vulnerabilities of the ESP32 Chip Revision v3.0 reported by security researchers at Ledger (Donjon).
+There are two hardware vulnerabilities of the ESP32-ECO V3 chip reported by security researchers at Ledger (Donjon).

-The first vulnerability is about the hardware AES core, and second vulnerability is of the Flash Encryption feature of the ESP32 Chip Revision v3.0.
-These vulnerabilities can be exploited through Side Channel Attack or Body Biasing Injection methods.
+The first vulnerability is about the hardware AES core, and second vulnerability is of the Flash Encryption feature of the ESP32-ECO V3 chip.